 Where To Buy

-Find enoki at the Japanese and Asian grocery stores or specialty food stores.
+Find it at Japanese and Asian grocery stores or specialty food stores.
+It’s sold in bundles or shredded.
 You may also find enoki dried.

 How To Choose The Best